tuanminh25/qu1zlet/README.md

 To throw one of these errors, simply use the code `res.status(400).send(JSON.stringify({ error: 'specific error message here' }))` or `res.status(400).json({ error: 'specific error message here' })` in your server where 400 is the error.

-Errors are thrown in the order that they are defined in the swagger doc, which is typically 401, then 403, then 400.
+Errors are thrown in the following order: 401, then 403, then 400.

 ### 🐝 4.11.
 Working with the frontend